 Juliet would love to learn Persian, improve her Italian and refresh her BSL (British Sign Language) :o) In turn, we'd be happy to help you with our fluent English (J has taught it to adults) and flailing Italian :o)

 There's a comfortable king-sized bedroom or twin/double bedroom for you to settle into.
 Alternatively, you can have the downstairs den to yourself/selves in the summer (no heating and no bed, but comfy, huge, cushioned seating.)
-There's also a guest/workaway shower room downstairs.
-The main bathroom, kitchen and living spaces are shared between us all (including other workawayers and friends).
+There's also a dedicated guest/workaway shower room downstairs.
+The main bathroom, kitchen and living spaces are shared between us all.
 As we generally host groups of volunteers at any one time, you may need to share your bedroom with others, either in the other twin bed or in a put-up bed.
 We will let you know this in advance and we only ever invite people who we would feel happy sharing with too :o)

 You will need to be cat lovers, or at least tolerators!
 They are ex-feral and scared of strangers, except when it comes to thieving opportunities (unattended food disappears in a nanosecond).
 Tip: close your bedroom door unless you want one or more sleeping on your head and singing their out-of-harmony 'We demand breakfast' song at 6am.

 Much as we adore dogs, unfortunately our cats don't.
-So if you're travelling with a four-legged friend, sadly this isn't the place for you.
+So if you're travelling with a four-legged friend, alas, we cannot meet them for a belly rub.